 Depending on the type of nursing degree you complete, you’ll either want to become a Registered Nurse (RN) or Licensed Practicing Nurse (LPN).
 As there are differences in the types of roles RNs and LPNs have, they are held to different expectations.

-You’ll mainly see questions on the NCLEX that test your thought process, critical skills, and knowledge on specific aspects of healthcare.
-Many questions will be scenario-based.
+You’ll mainly see questions on the Next Gen NCLEX that test your thought process, critical skills, and knowledge of specific aspects of healthcare.
+Many questions on the NGN will be scenario-based.

-There are four major client care categories on the NCLEX.
+There are four major client care categories on the exam.